Do you worry about

 Researchers continue to explore different ways to prevent bleeds

-How therapies work with the clotting cascade: Can they make therapies more effective at helping clots form when needed?
+How therapies work with the clotting cascade: Can therapies be more effective at helping clots form when needed?

 How therapy is administered: Are there ways to make treatments more manageable, like fewer injections or different methods of administration?